Shift your applications into high gear with speech recognition grammars.

 Chant GrammarKit handles the complexities of generating, compiling, and persisting the compiled grammar binary.

-GrammarKit includes C++, C++Builder, Delphi, Java, .NET Framework, and Silverlight class libraries to support all your programming languages and provides sample projects for popular IDEssuch as the latest Visual Studio from Microsoft and RAD Studio from Embarcadero.
+GrammarKit includes C++, C++Builder, Delphi, Java, and .NET Framework class libraries to support all your programming languages and provides sample projects for popular IDEssuch as the latest Visual Studio from Microsoft and RAD Studio from Embarcadero.

 The class libraries can be integrated with 32-bit and 64-bit applications.

-The GrammarKit class library includes a grammar management class that provides you a simple way to generate and compile speech recognition grammars.
-Your application can build and compile grammars as part of its runtime operation to enable real-time customization and tailoring of your speech recognition environment.
+GrammarKit provides a simple way to compile speech recognition grammars.
+Applications can compile grammars as part of its runtime operation to enable real-time customization and tailoring of your speech recognition environment.

-With the ChantGM class, you can select a grammar compiler, compile the grammar, and optionally persist the compiled grammar binary.
-Your application uses the ChantGM class to manage the activities for compiling the grammar on behalf of your application.
-The ChantGM class manages the resources and interacts directly with the applicable grammar compiler.
-The ChantGM class supports the following grammar syntax:
+With GrammarKit, applications select a grammar compiler, compile the grammar, and optionally persist the compiled grammar binary.
+Application uses GrammarKit to manage the activities for compiling the grammar.
+GrammarKit manages the resources and interacts directly with the applicable grammar compiler.
+GrammarKit supports the following grammar syntax:

-The ChantGM class encapsulates all of the technologies necessary to make the process of building and compiling grammars simple and efficient for your application.
+GrammarKit encapsulates all of the technologies necessary to make the process of compiling grammars simple and efficient.
 Optionally, it can persist the grammar binary across application invocations.

-The ChantGM class simplifies the process of building and compiling grammars by handling the low-level activities directly with the grammar compiler.
+GrammarKit simplifies the process of compiling grammars by handling the low-level activities directly with the grammar compiler.

 The goal of good grammar design is to maximize application performance.
 With GrammarKit you can:

-Chant GrammarKit handles the complexities of constructing, compiling, and persisting grammars.
-This allows you to distribute compiled grammar binary files with your application, generate and compile grammars as part of your deployed application, and optimize grammar enablement at runtime by using compiled binary files.
+Chant GrammarKit handles the complexities of compiling and persisting grammars.
+This allows you to distribute compiled grammar binary files with your application, compile grammars as part of your deployed application, and optimize grammar enablement at runtime by using compiled binary files.

 Recognizers have their own syntax for expressing grammars.
 GrammarKit supports the following recognizers and their grammar syntax: